 19

-C. Employees who are eligible to waive medical coverage and elect to do so shall be reimbursed an amount based upon the schedule established by the Board of Education so long as said reimbursement is in compliance with State Statutes.

-D. Participants of the State Health Benefits Plan will contribute to said coverage in accordance with the provisions of c.78, P.L.
+C. Employees who are eligible to waive medical coverage and elect to do so shall be reimbursed an amount based upon the schedule established by the Board of Education so long as said reimbursement is in compliance with State Statutes.Participants of the State Health Benefits Plan will contribute to said coverage in accordance with the provisions of c.78, P.L.
 2011 (Sections 39 and 41) through the withholding of the contribution from their salary, prorated evenly over each pay period, towards the cost of such coverage.
 In the event that an employee instead agrees to “opt-out” of health insurance benefits then no such deduction shall be made, and instead, the employee will receive compensation of twenty-five-percent (25%) of the amount saved by the Board (i.e., the premium cost less the c.78 contributions that the employee would make) resulting from the employee’s waiver of coverage or Five Thousand Dollars ($5,000), whichever is less.
 Such compensation shall be paid in accordance with the schedule established by the Board for such payments.

-E. o-pays shall be $30 for non-preferred brand, $20 for preferred brand name, and $10 for generic.
+.
+Co-pays for retail and mail-order prescriptions shall be $30 for non-preferred brand and non-preferred drugs, $20 for preferred brand name drugs, and $10 for generic drugs.

 ARTICLE XX